 Rahman et al. (2014) had already demonstrated that both house crow and common myna are capable of quantity judgement and counting.
 Scarf et al. (2011) had shown that pigeons are on par with primates in terms of numerical capability, although it was suggested that both animals use abstract numerical rule rather than actual counting.
-In this study, we further tested the idea of how colors could possibly affect the numerical abilities of both bird species.
-Results of experiment three showed that both species of birds showed no specific preference of either red or green color.
-We took great care to use an odourless and tasteless food dye for coloring the mealworm.
-However, since all the food color dyes are designed for human consumption, we can only speculate it would have the same bland taste to the birds.
-We also experimented with several types of food items (bread, banana, apple), but both species only reacted positively towards mealworms.
+In this study, we further tested the idea of how colours could possibly affect the numerical abilities of both bird species.
+Results of experiment 3 showed that both species of birds showed no specific preference to either red or green colour.
+We took great care to use an odourless and tasteless food dye for colouring the mealworm.
+However, since all the food colour dyes are designed for human consumption, we can only speculate it would have the same bland taste to the birds.
+We also experimented with several types of food items (bread, banana, and apple), but both species only reacted positively towards mealworms.
 All the birds used in the experiment are naïve, untrained birds.
 The individuals used are also different test subjects compared to Rahman et al. (2014) previous experiments.
-The strength of preferences is considered weak when the changes in accessibility can alter the preferences (Willson and Comet 1993; Willson 1994).
-Individual birds differed in initial color inclinations, transitivity, and temporal stability of color preferences (Willson et al. 1990).
-Previous studies had shown that, when the taste of the food is similar, color preferences are not exclusive to red colors (Willson 1994).
-Wild Robins (Turdus migratorius) commonly feed on red fruits in the field, but apparently tend to prefer blue fruits in captive conditions (Murray et al. 1993).
-Another comparison that can be made is from the trichromatic New World primates that have reduced spectral shifts between opsins and also show reduced ability to visually distinguish red-green color differences (Caine et al. 2003; Dominy et al. 2003; Riba-Hernandez et al. 2004).
-It is possible that not all species utilize red-green color perception equally or garner the same benefits from trichromacy (Leonhardt et al. 2009).
-Since our food item mealsworms; are not typically accessible to both species of birds, it might have some effect on their preferences.
+The strength of preferences is considered weak when the changes in accessibility can alter the preferences (Willson & Comet 1993; Willson 1994).
+Individual birds differed in initial colour inclinations, transitivity, and temporal stability of colour preferences (Willson et al. 1990).
+Previous studies had shown that, when the taste of the food is similar, colour preferences are not exclusive to red colour (Willson 1994).
+Wild robins (Turdus migratorius) commonly feed on red fruits in the field, but apparently tend to prefer blue fruits in captive conditions (Murray et al. 1993).
+Another comparison that can be made is from the trichromatic New World primates that have reduced spectral shifts between opsins and also show reduced ability to visually distinguish red-green colour differences (Caine et al. 2003; Dominy et al. 2003; Riba-Hernandez et al. 2004).
+It is possible that not all species utilise red-green colour perception equally or garner the same benefits from trichromacy (Leonhardt et al. 2009).
+Since our food item, mealsworms, are not typically accessible to both species of birds, it might have some effect on their preferences.
 The introduction of a novel food might have caused neophobia (Marples et al. 1998) or dietary conservatism (Thomas et al. 2003).

-Both house crows and common myna can be considered omnivorous, therefore both species might not have specific color preferences compared to frugivorous birds.
-Fruits chosen by frugivores is based on the specific traits; hardly changed, and consistent (Willson and Whelan 1990).
-Other than size, shape and nutrition level in fruits (Willson and Whelan 1990), color is one of the source of preferences by frugivores over brightness (Puckey et al. 1996).
-Most fleshy fruits that are attractive and consumed by vertebrates, especially birds, often red or black (Willson and Whelan 1990; Willson et al. 1990; Puckey et al. 1996) but rarely green or yellow (Willson et al. 1989).
-Known as opportunistic feeders, both house crows and common myna eat not only fruits, but almost anything includes insect, animals and seeds or grains.
-Since our food items were not a natural or artificial fruit, it might have some effect on their preferences.
+Both house crows and common myna can be considered omnivorous, therefore both species might not have specific colour preferences compared to frugivorous birds.
+Fruits chosen by frugivores are based on specific traits; hardly changed, and is consistent (Willson & Whelan 1990).
+Other than size, shape, and nutrition level in fruits (Willson & Whelan 1990), colour is one of the source of preferences by frugivores over brightness (Puckey et al. 1996).
+Most fleshy fruits that are attractive and consumed by vertebrates, especially birds, are often red or black (Willson & Whelan 1990; Willson et al. 1990; Puckey et al. 1996) but rarely green or yellow (Willson et al. 1989).
+Known as opportunistic feeders, both house crows and common myna eat not only fruits, but almost anything including insects, animals, and seeds or grains.
+Since our food item was not a natural or artificial fruit, it might have some effect on their preferences.